 What makes a Cavachon such a great family pet?
 The Cavachon, a blend of the adorable Cavalier King Charles Spaniel with the people-loving Bichon Frise is no wonder, one of the most popular Designer Dogs on the planet!

-Do cavachons Make Good family pets?
+Do Cavachons make good family pets?

+My answer is of course, Cavachons make wonderful family pets!
 I've never been a fan of small barky high-strung dogs and found that the Cavachon, a blending of the adorable Cavalier King Charles Spaniel with the clownish people-loving Bichon Frise, created a utterly beautiful small dog who is hypo-allergenic and very low to completely non-shed.
 A small dog with a sporty and fun disposition but one who also has a mellow and laid-back personality.

 A canine creature that almost never barks without good reason, oh PUPPY BLISS!
 Do Cavachon make good family pets???
 The answer is a resounding YES!